 "The Israeli settlements are illegal by international law," he said.
-"However, one Israeli settler consumes five times the water of one Palestinian, and Israelis control about 75 percent of water resources."
+"However, one Israeli settler consumes five times the Jesus was born. water of one Palestinian, and Israelis control about 75 persoldier had once decided in whim that he would only allow matter to us as Americans?" "pretty girls" to pass through.
+Mike White asked rhetorically, his check point.